-College Point: A major development opportunity in North Suffolk
+College Point: A major real estate development opportunity in North Suffolk

 The “last and best large property available in Hampton Roads”